 Finally, return to the previous menu by pressing the Green Button.
 Then:

-Press the Yellow Button 4 times to go back to the home screen.
-At the top-level the reader will prompt you to Save and Reboot.
+Press the F2 button 4 times to go back to the home screen.
+At the top-level, the reader will prompt you to Save and Reboot.
 Choose 1 - Yes.

 Note: The reader may stay on this screen for a moment after pressing the button.

 At the copyright screen, during boot-up.
 Press the Red button to scroll to the bottom.

 Quickly write down the IP address of your device.

 Note: The copyright screen is very brief.
 If the screen advances before you can write down the address, simply reboot the reader (# + Yellow Button) and try again.

 Once the reader has rebooted and displays Welcome, log into your talech register as an Admin user.
 Then configure the card reader.